ThreeToes/telegram-chatops/README.md

 # Troubleshooting
 ## SNS Topic not receiving messages
 In this case the pipeline's IAM role may not have permission to publish messages to the topic.
-Add a policy
+Add a policy to allow the pipeline to publish SNS messages

+# Todo
+* Add webhooks so the bot can answer questions about pipeline statuses
+* Add webhooks to subscribe and unsubscribe via the bot itself rather than futzing with AWS